Medically reviewed by Drugs.com. Last updated on Apr 15, 2022.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about scopolamine transdermal patch, please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time scopolamine transdermal patch is refilled.
+If you have any questions about scopolamine transdermal patch, please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 More about scopolamine

 - Drug class: anticholinergic antiemetics

 Related treatment guides

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.